-By submitting an image to the gallery, the submitter:
+By submitting media to the gallery, the submitter:

-Allows others to alter the image for educational purposes.
-Examples of alterations would include adding or removing labels, cropping images, or merging multiple images.
-When a significant alteration is made, we encourage submission of the alteration to the gallery as a new image.
+Allows others to alter the media for educational purposes.
+Examples of alterations would include adding or removing labels, cropping media, or merging multiple media.

-Does not grant permission to use the image for commercial purposes, unless they place the image in the public domain.
+Does not grant permission to use the media for commercial purposes, unless they place the media in the public domain.

-Anyone wishing to use an image for commercial purposes must obtain permission from the owner.
+Anyone wishing to use a media for commercial purposes must obtain permission from the owner.
 Neither ASAS, nor the editors of the gallery, can provide permission for commercial uses.

-If the copyright of any image is challenged for any reason, the editors of the image gallery will immediately remove the image from the database.
+If the copyright of any media is challenged for any reason, the editors of the media gallery will immediately remove the media from the database.
 Contact the editors if this situation arises.